 We are close to both Dulles International and Ronald Reagan Washington National Airports, giving companies access to global air cargo and passenger service, and Winchester Regional Airport offers complete general aviation services.
 Ocean ports, including the Port of Virginia and the Norfolk International Terminals, are also surprisingly close, making it easier and more affordable for companies to ship finished products.

 Local education providers offer programs specifically designed to fill the workforce pipeline and help existing employees add new skills that allow them to take on positions involving greater responsibility.
 At the high school level, John Handley High School offers career-focused courses, with the Emil and Grace Shihadeh Innovation Center, a 50,000-square-foot dedicated technical training facility, providing three technical training academies.
 High school students can gain work-ready skills in industrial maintenance, materials and processes technology, technical drawing and design (CAD), and welding.
-Lord Fairfax Community College also offers work-based programs to high school students in OSHA certification and CFC (for HVAC) certification.
-The World of Work! program introduces seventh-graders to manufacturing careers through hands-on exploration.
+Laurel Ridge Community College also offers work-based programs to high school students in OSHA certification and CFC (for HVAC) certification.
+The Worlds of Work! program introduces seventh-graders to manufacturing careers through hands-on exploration.

 At the postsecondary level, Laurel Ridge Community College offers continuing education and professional development courses in industrial design, industrial maintenance, welding (including MIG and TIG), computer-aided design, electrical engineering, technical operations, and engineering.
 LRCC’s Workforce Solutions program develops and delivers customized training on its campus or at employer sites in areas such as business and professional development, heavy equipment operator, certified welder, industrial technology, occupational safety, and obtaining a Commercial Driver’s License (CDL).